 How You Can Keep Your Family Safe From The Dangers Of Aluminum Wiring Without Ripping Out Your Walls… I’ll also show you how to repair it without spending a truckload of cash doing it.
-When you have no power, or you see sparking from an outlet there is a way to solve that by calling our after hours electrician Melbourne.
+When you have no power, or you see sparking from an outlet there is a way to solve that by calling our emergency 24 hour electricians Melbourne.

 If your home was built during the late sixties to the mid seventies, there is a good chance that aluminum wiring was used instead of copper for its electrical circuits.
 Aluminum was used because there was a shortage of copper due to the Vietnam War.